 In QuickBooks, you can see what has been billed, but you don’t see what is yet to be billed (work-in-progress) nor do you easily see by attorney revenue reports, by timekeeper reports, or by origination reports.

 Solution: Real legal reporting can happen with LeanLaw.
 Easy access to compensation reports, work-in-progress, what you billed, what you collected in real time: By Attorney.
 By client, by Origination.
 You can get a rates report to understand what you’re charging each client.
 LeanLaw believes that these reports are one of your most crucial tools to understanding the profitability of the law firm.

-Tracking expense in QuickBooks doesn’t connect to client matters.
+Tracking expenses in QuickBooks doesn’t connect to client matters.se in QuickBooks doesn’t connect to client matters.

 Expenses are tricky especially with trust accounting as it relates to contingency.
 QuickBooks has the ability to record expenses, but lacks the context relative to client matters.

 Solution: Even better than working in QuickBooks alone, when you add on LeanLaw (with real-time 2-way sync), you are working with an interface that easily contextualizes the client matter with regard to expenses.
 Easily find out where you’re trending on expenses or work relative to a retainer or trust account through automated entry via a bank or credit card feed that mitigates manual entry.
 With LeanLaw, you no longer have the limitation of client matter context.
 Essentially you’re looking at one list and allocating those expenses that are internal and those that are reimbursable.
 LeanLaw then carries it over to QuickBooks so it can be invoiced.